sigp/lighthouse/book/src/faqV2.md

 WARN BlockProcessingFailure                  outcome: MissingBeaconBlock(0xbdba211f8d72029554e405d8e4906690dca807d1d7b1bc8c9b88d7970f1648bc), msg: unexpected condition in processing block.
 ```

 `MissingBeaconBlock` suggests that the database has corrupted.
-You should wide the database and use [Checkpoint Sync](./checkpoint-sync.md) to resync the beacon chain.
+You should wipe the database and use [Checkpoint Sync](./checkpoint-sync.md) to resync the beacon chain.

 ### After checkpoint sync, the progress of `downloading historical blocks` is slow.
 Why?

 This is a normal behaviour.
 Since [v4.1.0](https://github.com/sigp/lighthouse/releases/tag/v4.1.0), Lighthouse implements rate-limited backfill sync to mitigate validator performance issues after a checkpoint sync.
-This is not something to worry because backfill sync / historical data is not required for staking.
+This is not something to worry about since backfill sync / historical data is not required for staking.
 However, if you opt to sync the chain as fast as possible, you can add the flag `--disable-backfill-rate-limiting` to the beacon node.

 ### My beacon node logs `WARN Error processing HTTP API request`, what should I do?

 This warning usually comes with an http error code.
 Some examples are given below:

-1. The log show:
+1. The log shows:

 ```
 WARN Error processing HTTP API request       method: GET, path: /eth/v1/validator/attestation_data, status: 500 Internal Server Error, elapsed: 305.65µs